rubocop/ruby-style-guide/README.md

     \+ 2
     ```

-* Using the return value of = is okay.
+* Using the return value of = is ok.

     ```Ruby
     if v = array.grep(/foo/) ...